RAMTEJPASELA/RAMTEJPASELA/README.md

 ## 🛠 **Notable Projects**

 ### 🔎 **IoT-Driven Cyber-Physical System and Digital Twin for Real-Time Bus Fault Protection**
-This project integrates IoT-enabled Cyber-Physical Systems (CPS) and Digital Twin (DT) technology for real-time fault detection in power systems, enhancing resilience and adaptability.
-Traditional static protection mechanisms struggle with modern smart grids, especially with renewable energy integration and bidirectional power flow.
-To address these challenges, this research leverages IoT and DT-based fault protection strategies.
-An IoT-enabled Cyber-Physical Digital Twin was developed, achieving a 15s response time for real-time bus fault detection using Raspberry Pi, Simulink and ThingSpeak.
+This project integrates IoT-enabled Cyber-Physical Systems (CPS) and Digital Twin (DT) technology for real-time fault detection in smart power systems.
+Traditional protection methods struggle with renewables and bidirectional power flow.
+To solve this, I developed an IoT-based CPS-DT model that achieved real-time fault detection within 15 seconds, using Raspberry Pi, MATLAB, Simulink, PuTTY, and ThingSpeak.

 🎥 **[Video Demonstration](https://youtu.be/1SOuRba_OvU)**

 ---

 ### 🔎 **Modeling and Simulation of a Cyber-Physical Digital Twin for Bus Fault Management**
-Designed and implemented a cyber-physical-digital twin framework in Simulink, integrated with Arduino, to enhance power system reliability and resilience through real-time fault detection and protection.
-Experimental results demonstrated fault detection within 0.2 seconds and synchronization latency of 20 ms, ensuring reliable and efficient real-time operation.
+Designed and implemented a Cyber-Physical-Digital Twin framework using MATLAB, Simulink, and Arduino, aimed at improving power system reliability and resilience through real-time fault detection.
+Achieved fault detection within 0.2 seconds and a synchronization latency of just 20 ms, enabling efficient and responsive protection.

 🎥 **[Video Demonstration](https://youtu.be/wIhd6TCpo74)**